-Yes, you can use the Apple Watch Series 2 and newer while in a shower.
+Yes, you can use the Apple Watch Series 2 and newer ones while you shower.
 But Apple advises not to expose these devices to soaps, shampoos, conditioners, lotions, and perfumes.
 That's because these products can negatively affect water seals and acoustic membranes.

 What are the Best Waterproof Bands for Your Apple Watch?

-While the Apple Watch device is not waterproof, the same could not be said for the watch bands.
-There are actually waterproof watch bands available in the market.
+While the Apple Watch device is not waterproof, we couldn't say the same for the watch bands.
+The reason is that there are waterproof watch bands available in the market.

-There are bands that are not appropriate for water use.
-This includes the stainless steel and leather bands, which are not water resistant and shouldn't be exposed to liquids.
+Some bands are not appropriate for water use.
+For example, it includes stainless steel and leather bands, which are not water-resistant, and you shouldn't expose to liquids.

 How about the Milanese band?
 Is it waterproof?
-According to Apple, the Milanese Loop Band should not be worn when swimming.
+You shouldn't wear the Milanese Loop Band when swimming, according to Apple.

 The following are some of the bands you can use together with your device while swimming or doing beach activities.

 The Silicone Band has a simple and easy pin-and-tuck closure.
-This secures your device comfortably around your wrist while giving you the option to adjust on-the-go easily.
+It secures your device comfortably around your wrist while giving you the option to adjust on the go easily.

-- Apple Braided Solo Loop.
-This band is made from a stretchable soft silicone material that's threaded to feel soft.
-You will find that the Apple Braided Solo Loop is more formal than other Apple bands.
-It is also sweat and water resistant.
+Apple made this band from a stretchable soft silicone material threaded to feel faint.
+As a result, you will find that the Apple Braided Solo Loop is more formal than other Apple bands.
+It is also sweat and water-resistant.

-The belt in this band is also water resistant.
-There is no chance of rusting as all the metal plugs consist of stainless steel.
+The belt in this band is also water-resistant.
+Moreover, there is no chance of rusting as all the metal plugs consist of stainless steel.

-This watch band is not only dirt and water resistant, it is also rust resistant.
-This strap is made of high-quality elastomers, making it blend well with your skin.
-And if you are worried about the prints fading, there's no need as the prints won't vanish with time.
+This watch band is dirt and water-resistant, but it is also rust-resistant.
+In addition, this strap is made of high-quality elastomers, making it blend well with your skin.
+And if you are worried about the fading of the print, there's no need as the photos won't vanish with time.